PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 “Greetings.”
 The Prince declared, as a Knight would.

 “Look at you, what a mess.” the old man replied informally.
-“You'd better come inside.” and he left the doorway, leaving it open as invitation.
+“You'd better come inside.” and left the door open as invitation.
 The Prince entered.
 A small room, bare wooden walls with a long trestle bench along the facing wall.
 The man had gone through another door to his left, which was open.
 The old man came back with an arm full of a folded robe, rough towels and underclothes.

 “Were you chasing a bolted horse all night?” the old man chuckled, adding: “through a stinking marsh?”, he laughed.
 The Prince flinched to respond, thinking fast to adapt his excuse, but the old man cut him off; “No!
 Don't explain, I don't want to know.
 If I wanted to know things I wouldn't be stationed on the marsh road.”